Doratodon: Palaeoecology

 Doratodon is a cosmopolitan genus known from various European countries, which at the time would have been split into a series of islands and archipelagos separated by the Tethys Sea.
-Doratodon carcharidens has been found in the Campanian Grünbach Formation of Austria and the Santonian Csehbánya Formation of Hungary.
+Doratodon carcharidens has been found in the Campanian Grünbach Formation of Austria, Campanian Villaggio del Pescatore of Italy and the Santonian Csehbánya Formation of Hungary.
 Doratodon ibericus has only been found in the Sierra Perenchiza Formation in Spain, also dating to the Campanian.
-Its presence in Italy and on Romania's Hațeg Island during the Coniacian to Maastrichtian is also possible, but not certain.
+Its broader presence in Italy and on Romania's Hațeg Island during the Coniacian to Maastrichtian is also possible, but not certain.

 It has been suggested that Doratodon, like other ziphodont Notosuchians, was a terrestrial animal, which makes it an outlier in the Cretaceous crocodyliform fauna of Europe which is otherwise primarily composed of neosuchians, which favor more aquatic lifestyles.
+However, the reconstructed neurovasculature of the lower jaw from the Italian soecimen suggest somewhat developed somatosensory capabilities akin to semiaquatic taxa.
+This may be related to high foraging plasticity or to a passively retained feature.
 Doratodon was a predatory animal, actively hunting the animals of its habitat, judging from the triangular, serrated teeth.

-The localities that preserve Doratodon are generally dominated by dinosaurs as the primary terrestrial fauna, especially rhabdodontids and the ankylosaur Struthiosaurus.
+The localities that preserve Doratodon are generally dominated by dinosaurs as the primary terrestrial fauna, especially rhabdodontids, the hadrosauroid Tethyshadros and the ankylosaur Struthiosaurus.
 Crocodylomorphs are also common, but primarily in the form of Neosuchians.
-For instance, Acynodon was found to inhabit Hațeg and Spain while Iharkutosuchus was found in Hungary.
+For instance, Acynodon was found to inhabit Italy, Hațeg and Spain, while Iharkutosuchus was found in Hungary.
 Iberia was home to Musturzabalsuchus, Ischyrochampsa and Arenysuchus.
 Allodaposuchus was another example of a cosmopolitan crocodyliform with a wide distribution across the European archipelago, being found in Romania, Hungary, Spain and various countries that have not yet yielded Doratodon fossils.
 Both Hațeg and the Csehbánya Formation additionally preserve remains of crocodylomorphs with heterodont and pseudo-ziphodont teeth distinct from Doratodon as well as the remains of the small terrestrial atoposaurids.